rememberurIie/rememberurIie/README.md

 --------------------------------------------

-- Now I'm studying 1st year Bachelor's degree in Science-Technology
+- I am currently studying for a Bachelor's degree in Science-Technology, which is my first year of study
-- Major of Computer-Technology
-- at Rajamangala University of Technology Thanyaburi
+- Major of Computer-Technology at Rajamangala University of Technology Thanyaburi